MurraySBennett/melanoma-identification/pwc/README.md

 python -m pwc.scripts.05b_svm_tests
 ```

-Finally, let's plot the ROC curve.
-Shaded error is based on the variance across the 5-fold cross validation.
+Finally, we can use these outputs to plot an ROC curve.
+Shaded error is based on the variance derived via bootstrapping (note - this is a different method to the manuscript and generates slightly different _qualitative_ results)

 ```
 python -m pwc.scripts.05c_svm_plot